ysawa0/create-python-app/README.md

 ![CPA Logo](cpa.png)

 `cpa` is a cli tool for ultra fast setup of new Python & Rust projects.
-It automates the creation of config files like style & lint checks, gitignore, Dockerfile, dependency mangement, etc. An opinionated set of pre-commit hooks are included for enforcing best practices & reducing dev time.
+It automates the creation of config files like style & lint checks, gitignore, Dockerfile, dependency mangement, etc. An opinionated set of pre-commit hooks + Github Actions CI are included for enforcing best practices & reducing dev time.

 Example outputs are provided in [./example](https://github.com/ysawa0/create-python-app/tree/main/example)